pauloalmeidamorais/whatsapp-frontend/README.md

-Technologies used: React (only).
+## Technologies used: React (only).

 Software is under development.
-This image may be out of date, please download the git files and do your own testing.
+This image may be out of date, please download the git files and do your own testing:

 ![react-css](src/react-css.png)

 # Getting Started with Create React App